How soon before I feel better? Am I going to feel worse before I feel better?

 When your body experiences certain types of pain or discomfort, it is usually because of some kind of injury, accident, trauma(both emotional and physical), things that you eat or something has been accumulating due to things that you do during the day at work, like how you sit (slouching, trying to look the monitor closely by keeping your head forward rather than bringing the monitor close to you, etc.), how you walk, repetitive movements you do (using the mouse, how you hold the phone, etc.), even how you sleep (sleeping on your stomach rather than your back).
 As your body develops patterns in order to do things you do often more efficiently, your joint positions, muscles/ligaments/tendons length and your bones change their physical shapes.
 So by receiving any types of treatment, especially manual treatments like osteopathy, or massage therapy, the practitioner will make physical changes manually (plus they request that you do exercises and maintain better posture), change the position of the joints, stretch (lengthen) muscles/ligaments/tendons in a relatively short period of time compared to the length of the time it took your body to develop the patterns.

-So, in the beginning, your body won’t like the changes and might experience pain or discomfort, so it is not actually getting worse, it is a part of the healing progress to get better.
+So, in the beginning, your body won’t like the changes and might experience pain or discomfort, so it is not actually getting worse, it is a part of the healing process to get better.

 Why do I have pain in areas unrelated to my original injury?